 How To Remove Embroidery Mistakes From Clothing

 - If you have not already, buy a stitch eraser tool.
-Peggy's stitch erasers have specialized thread cutting blades that are designed especially for cutting and removing thread from machine embroidery.
+Stitch Removers have specialized thread cutting blades that are designed especially for cutting and removing thread from machine embroidery.
 This product should not be used to remove hand-embroidery.
 Before you start using it, make sure you read the instructions and practice on some test garments first.

 Turn the garment inside out to reveal the back of the embroidery, this prevents any minor damage to the front of the shirt.
 Also, removing the bottom stitch (bobbin thread) is easier and to do and will then release the top stitches.
 It also helps to hoop the garment to create a flat and taut surface.